Top

 Choose an appropriate theme for the In-app Messages

-Choose the best available In-app Messages theme to ensure that their design matches your app’s UI.
+Choose an In-app Message theme to ensure that their design matches your app’s UI.
 Use contrasting colors that make the In-app Messages noticeable on your app.
-This is to ensure that they are not lost in your interface because they can't be distinguished from the underlying app.
+It ensures that users are not lost in your interface because they can't be distinguished from the underlying app.

 Mobile_bp_consistent theme popup.png